19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 [25/99]

+### Information and identity of informers not to be disclosed

+40A\.—(1) Except as provided in subsection (3)

+(a) no information disclosed by an informer shall be admitted in evidence in any civil or criminal proceedings; and

+(b) no witness in any civil or criminal proceedings shall be obliged —

+(i) to disclose the name and address of any informer; or

+(ii) to answer any question if the answer thereto would lead, or would tend to lead, to the discovery of the name or address of the informer.

+(2) If any book, document or paper which is in evidence or liable to inspection in any civil or criminal proceedings contains any entry in which any informer is named or described or which may lead to his discovery, the court shall cause those entries to be concealed from view or to be obliterated so far as may be necessary to protect the informer from discovery.

+(3) If a court —

+(a) in any proceedings before it for an offence under any written law, after full inquiry into the case, is satisfied that an informer wilfully made a material statement which he knew or believed to be false or did not believe to be true; or

+(b) in any other proceedings, is of the opinion that justice cannot be fully done between the parties thereto without the disclosure of the name of an informer,

+the court may permit inquiry and require full disclosure concerning the informer.

+(4) In this section, “informer” means a person who makes a disclosure under section 39(1).

+[44/2007 wef 01/11/2007]

 ### Communication of information to foreign authority

-41\.—(1) Notwithstanding section 56 or any other written law or rule of law, a Suspicious Transaction Reporting Officer may communicate any thing disclosed to him or any authorised officer under section 39(1) to a corresponding authority of a foreign country if the conditions specified in subsection (2) are satisfied.
+41\.—(1) Notwithstanding section 56 and any other written law or rule of law, a Suspicious Transaction Reporting Officer may communicate any thing —

-[12/2000]
+(a) disclosed to him under section 39(1), 48C or 48E; or

+(b) forwarded to him under section 48D,

+to a corresponding authority of a foreign country if —

+(i) that thing may be relevant to an investigation by that authority into a foreign drug trafficking offence or a foreign serious offence; and

+(ii) the conditions in subsection (2) are satisfied.

+[44/2007 wef 01/11/2007]

 (2) The conditions referred to in subsection (1) are as follows:

-(a) there exists an arrangement under which the corresponding authority of the foreign country has agreed to communicate to Singapore, upon Singapore’s request, information received by the corresponding authority that corresponds to any thing required to be disclosed to an authorised officer under section 39(1);
+(a) there exists an arrangement under which the corresponding authority of the foreign country has agreed to communicate to Singapore, upon Singapore’s request, information received by the corresponding authority that corresponds to any thing required to be disclosed to a Suspicious Transaction Reporting Officer under section 39(1), 48C or 48E or an immigration officer under section 48C;

 [44/2007 wef 01/11/2007]